 Prerequisites

-- You must have a running Ubuntu 22.04 Linux system with shell access.
+- You need an Ubuntu 22.04 Linux system with shell access.

-- Log in with a user account to which you need to install node.js.
+- Log in with a user account where you want to install Node.js.

-A shell script is available for the installation of nvm on the Ubuntu 22.04 (Jammy Jellyfish) Linux system.
-Open a terminal on your system or connect a remote system using SSH.
-Use the following commands to install curl on your system, then run the nvm installer script.
+You can install NVM on Ubuntu 22.04 using a shell script.
+Open a terminal on your system or connect to a remote system using SSH.
+First, install curl with the following command, then run the NVM installer script.

 sudo apt install curl